thePlatform/thePlatform-video-manager/readme.txt

-=== thePlatform Video Manager ===
+=== MediaAMP Video Manager ===
-Developed By: thePlatform for Media, Inc.
+Developed By: MediaAMP for Media, Inc.
-Tags: embedding, video, embed, portal, theplatform, shortcode Requires at least: 3.7
+Tags: embedding, video, embed, portal, mediaamp, shortcode Requires at least: 3.7
 Tested up to: 4.0
 Stable tag: 1.2.2

-Manage your content hosted by thePlatform and embed media in WordPress posts.
+Manage your content hosted by MediaAMP and embed media in WordPress posts.

 == Description ==
-View your content hosted by thePlatform for Media and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.
+View your content hosted by MediaAMP for Media and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.

 == Installation ==
-Copy the folder "thePlatform-video-manager" with all included files into the "wp-content/plugins" folder of WordPress.
+Copy the folder "MediaAMP-video-manager" with all included files into the "wp-content/plugins" folder of WordPress.
 Activate the plugin and set your MPX credentials in the plugin settings interface.

 == Screenshots ==
-thePlatform's Setting screen
+MediaAMP's Setting screen
 View your media library, search for videos, and sort the returned media set Modify video metadata
 Easily embed videos from MPX into your posts